chef/automate/components/automate-chef-io/content/docs/compliance.md

 ### Deep Filtering

 Deep Filtering allows you to view the state of your infrastructure from the perspective of a single profile, or a single profile and one of its child controls.
-Adding a profile filter will modify all compliance reporting screens to display the status of that profile across all nodes that executed that profile.
-Adding a filter for a child control of that profile will modify all compliance reporting screens to display the status of that control.
+Adding a profile filter will modify all compliance reporting screens to display the status of that profile across all nodes executing that profile.
+Adding a filter for a child control of that profile will modify all compliance reporting screens to display the status of that child control.

 Please note the only supported filters for deep filtering are: